5 Steps to Encourage Independent Play

 NOT “how can I keep my kids busy or entertained.”

-This shift in mindset will allow your kids to develop important skills, while also keeping them engaged for longer stretches of time so you can actually get something done.
+This shift will allow your kids to develop important skills, while also keeping them engaged for longer stretches of time so you can actually get something done.

 Research shows that the kids with fewer toys have better quality play; often engaging in more creative and imaginative play.
 When kids are given less options (this study had kids getting four toys, and kids getting sixteen toys) they played for significantly longer periods of time.
 Having too many toys (or anything for that matter!) is a distraction.